 The following is an example of how to calculate the adjustment factor within a 6-month period between scores used in clustering and all scores projected to be reported when scores are rolled across eight quarters (step 2c) for one measure.
-For the purpose of illustration, we have rounded estimates in this calculation to the fourth decimal place, but in reality, these calculations are performed without any rounding.
+For the purpose of illustration, we have rounded estimates in this calculation to the fourth decimal place, but in practice, these calculations are performed without any rounding.

-HighN Hospices (hospices with at least 30 respondents for the given measure across the six- month period) LowN Hospices (hospices projected to have a publicly reported score for the given measure using eight quarters but have less than 30 respondents within the six- month period) LowN and HighN Hospices (pooled) Adjustment Factor within the 6-month Period Number of Hospices Average Score Number of HospicesAverage Score Number of Hospices Average Score 1600 84.9876 1400 83.1234 3000 84.1176 84.9876 - 84.1176 = 0.8700
+HighN Hospices (hospices with at least 30 respondents for the given measure across the six- month period) (hospices proje publicly reporte given measur quarters but ha respondents w LowN Hospices (hospices projected to have a publicly reported score for the given measure using eight quarters but have less than 30 respondents within the six- month period) HighN ces d) Adjustment Factor within the 6-month Period Number of Hospices Average Score Number of Hospices Average Score Number of Hospices Average Score 1600 84.9876 1400 83.1234 3000 84.1176 84.9876 - 84.1176 = 0.8700

 - 1. Calculate the average of the 6-month adjusted hospice scores amongst HighN hospices.
 Do not round this average. - a.
 In this example, the average of the 6-month adjusted hospice score amongst HighN hospices is 84.9876. - 2.
 Calculate the average of the 6-month adjusted hospice score amongst HighN hospices and LowN hospices pooled together.
 Do not round this average. - a.
 In this example, the average of the 6-month adjusted hospice scores amongst HighN and LowN hospices pooled together is 84.1176. - b.
-This is equivalent to (160084.9876 + 140083.1234)/3000 = 84.1176 - 3.
+This is equivalent to (1600\84.9876 + 1400\83.1234)/3000 = 84.1176 - 3.
 Calculate the adjustment factor within the 6-month period by subtracting the mean score pooling LowN and HighN hospices from the mean score amongst HighN hospices.
 Do not round this average. - a.
 In this example, the adjustment factor within the 6-month period is 84.9876 84.1176 = 0.8700